Living Large: Exterior Inspires Interior At 35 Hudson Yards

 That’s also reflected in textures on the custom rug, and a $38,000 sofa.
 One column in particular presented a unique design opportunity.

-“We want to make sure you engage with the column, that you sit in the window, that you enjoy the view,” Ingrau said.
+“We want to make sure you engage with the column, that you sit in the window, that you enjoy the view,” Ingrao said.

 MORE: Living Large: Palace By The Sea In King’s Point